ElasticEmail/ElasticEmail.WebApiClient-js/README.md

 API documentation you can find on [Elastic Email website](https://api.elasticemail.com/public/help).

 # About #
-elasticemail-webapiclient is guided and supported by the ElasticEmail Dev Team.
+ElasticEmail.WebApiClient is guided and supported by the ElasticEmail Dev Team.

-elasticemail-webapiclient is maintained and funded by Elastic Email Inc. The names and logos for elasticemail-webapiclient are trademarks of Elastic Email Inc.
+ElasticEmail.WebApiClient is maintained and funded by Elastic Email Inc. The names and logos for elasticemail-webapiclient are trademarks of Elastic Email Inc.

 ![logo](https://elasticemail.com/files/ee_200x200.png )